BitPolar/HBbetaone/README.md

 Twitter Listbot
 ==================

-This is a simple twitter bot, designed to retweet the contents of a twitter list.
+This is a simple twitter bot.

-This implementation tweets for [@StoriesInData](https://twitter.com/StoriesInData).
+This implementation tweets for a quick test.

 ## Setup Your Own
 1. [Install node.js & npm](http://nodejs.org/download/) (if you haven't already).